harol1997/snake_game/README.md

 # SNAKE GAME

-    It's popular snake come, but this presentation is executing in terminal this first version has been tried just in windows 10
+    It's popular snake game, but this presentation is executing in terminal this first version has been tried just in windows 10

 # PYTHON 3.8.7